-Experience a luxury family vacation along the Salmon River in Idaho with the tour company ROW, and meet a crew of other whitewater rafting families.
+Experience a luxury family vacation when you row the Salmon River in Idaho with the tour company ROW, and meet a crew of other whitewater rafting families.

 Other families had different interests.
 “We’re active, but we pale in comparison to real outdoorsmen,” explained Minnesotan Mark Hayes, father of three of our group’s most enthusiastic kids.
 “That’s why I thought this river trip would be outstanding, because ROW offers ‘luxury camping’ and we didn’t have to know much to succeed.”